 For these reasons, a comprehensive treatment approach is needed to address the complexity associated with a sexual addiction.
 There is thought that the combination of therapeutic and pharmacological approaches may help an individual overcome an addiction to sex.
 Behavior modification is something that can occur with the help of both medications and therapy interventions.

-There are a variety of medications that may be used to help reduce the symptoms associated with sexual addiction, including compulsive behaviors, anxiety and depression.
+While there are no officially approved medications for sex addiction, there are a variety of medications that may be used to help reduce the symptoms associated with sexual addiction, including compulsive behaviors, anxiety and depression.
 Some of the most common types of medications prescribed for sexual addiction include the following:

 - Mood stabilizers: These type of medications may be used to help reduce sexual urges experienced by the sex addiction and may include Depakote and lithium.

 - Antidepressants: The most common type of medication used in the treatment of sexual addiction includes Selective Serotonin Reuptake Inhibitors, or SSRIs, a class of antidepressants.
 These medications can help decrease obsessive compulsive behaviors and include Prozac, Zoloft, and Paxil.